BoogieMonster1O1/astropi/setup/access-device.md

 ## Serial Console <Badge type="warning" text="Needs testing" />

 The Raspberry Pi has a serial console that allows you to interact with the Raspberry Pi using a serial connection.
 This is useful when you don't have access to a network.
 You will need to install [minicom](https://www.google.com/search?q=minicom) on your computer to use the Serial Console.
+See the [pin diagram](/setup/synopsis#pin-diagram) for the exact pins on the Raspberry Pi.

 To begin, plug the Raspberry Pi into your computer using a USB to TTL serial cable.